Native American Tribes

 Eelalapito – Kicked in the Bellies or Ammitaalasshé

-Home Away From The Center, that is, away from the Ashkúale – “Mountain Crow”
+Home away from The Center, that is, away from the Ashkúale – “Mountain Crow”

 Apsaalooke oral history describes a fourth group, the Bilapiluutche – “Beaver Dries its Fur”